orbitalquark/textadept/doc/10_Advanced.md

 ## Command Selection

-If you did not disable the menu in your [preferences][], then pressing `Ctrl+Shift+E` (`⌘⇧E` on Mac OSX) brings up the command selection dialog.
+If you did not disable the menu in your [preferences][], then pressing `Ctrl+Shift+E` (`⌘⇧E` on Mac OSX | `M-S-C` in ncurses) brings up the command selection dialog.
 Typing part of any command filters the list with spaces being wildcards.
 This is an easy way to run commands without navigating the menus, using the mouse, or remembering key commands.
 It is also useful for looking up particular key commands quickly.

 [preferences]: 9_Preferences.html#User.Init